 FISCAL IMPACT.
-Jennifer Peters, Director, Library Development and Networking, has determined that for each of the first five years the proposed amendment and new rule are in effect, there will be no increase in costs to the state as a result of enforcing or administering these rules, as proposed.
-Ms. Peters does not anticipate a fiscal impact to local governments as a result of enforcing or administering these rules, as proposed.
+Sarah Karnes, Director, Library Development and Networking, has determined that for each of the first five years the proposed new section is in effect, there are no reasonably foreseeable fiscal implications for the state or local governments as a result of enforcing or administering the rule, as proposed.

 PUBLIC BENEFIT AND COSTS.
-Ms. Peters has determined that for each of the first five years the proposed amendment and new rules are in effect, the anticipated public benefit will be improved clarity in the grant application process.
-There are no anticipated economic costs to persons required to comply with the proposed amendment and new rule.
+Ms. Karnes has determined that for each of the first five years the proposed new section is in effect, the anticipated public benefit will be increased transparency in a public school library's collection development policies and processes and consistency across the state.
+There are no anticipated economic costs to persons required to comply with the proposed new section.